blacktea3250106/color-dectection/README.md

 2. Open a terminal and navigate to the project directory.

-3. Run the program using the following command:
+3. Start Jupyter Notebook by running the following command:

     ```
-    python color_detection.py
+    jupyter notebook
     ```

+4. In the Jupyter Notebook interface, open `color_detection.ipynb` to run the program.

-4. The program will analyze the images in the `images` directory and display the original images, their prominent color in RGB format, and the predicted closest matching color along with its HEX color code.
+5. The program will analyze the images in the `images` directory and display the original images, their prominent color in RGB format, and the predicted closest matching color along with its HEX color code and the calculated color difference.

+## Notebooks

+- The main notebook for this project is `color_detection.ipynb`.

 ## License